Is alcohol good for dogs skin

 • Odour: An unusual smell emanating from the affected areas might indicate an infection or irritation.

-See also Is gristle good for dogs
+See also Is castor oil safe for dogs eyes

 When to Seek Veterinary Care